ximinng/PyTorch-SVGRender/docs/source/clipfont.rst

 **Example 1: alphabet**

-StyleCLIPDraw styles vector fonts according to text prompts.
+CLIPFont styles vector fonts according to text prompts.

 Style the *alphabet* in the style of *Starry Night by Vincent van Gogh*: